Williams FW20: Season summary

 For Frentzen, the opening round podium would be his season highlight, scoring points only on six further occasions with a high of fourth place in Belgium.
-The German driver suffered five consecutive DNFs including collisions both in Monaco with Eddie Irvine at Lowes hairpin, and at Canada where a clash with Michael Schumacher saw him spin and retire.
+The German driver suffered five consecutive DNFs including collisions both in Monaco with Eddie Irvine at Loews hairpin, and at Canada where a clash with Michael Schumacher saw him spin and retire.

 1998 was Williams' first season without a win since 1988 and they would finish a distant third behind McLaren and Ferrari in the constructors championship.
 At the end of the season, Villeneuve and Frentzen would depart for British American Racing and Jordan Grand Prix respectively.

 Williams new 1999 drivers Ralf Schumacher and Alex Zanardi tested the FW20 at Barcelona after the season had concluded, with Schumacher scoring table topping times.
 The FW20 would also be tested by Juan Pablo Montoya, Tommi Mäkinen and Mick Doohan.

 Sponsorship and livery

 In a departure from past seasons, the previous white and blue Williams livery was replaced by a striking all red colour scheme with white and gold accent colours.
 This significant colour change to the teams visual identity was due to main sponsor Rothmans opting to use the space they had vacated to promote sister brand Winfield as the team's new title sponsor.

-Therefore, Williams used 'Winfield' logos on the FW20, except at the French, British and German Grands Prix where they were replaced with a Winfield kangaroo emblem and a leaping kangaroo instead.
+Therefore, Williams used 'Winfield' logos on the FW20, except at the French, British and German Grands Prix where they were replaced with a Winfield kangaroo emblem and a leaping kangaroo instead and with text "Williams Racing Team".
+In Canada, the kangaroo emblem was replaced with a yellow barcode and with text "Winfield Racing Williams F1 Racing Team".
 In the French Grand Prix, the Veltins logo was completely removed.
 These changes to the livery occurred at events where tobacco and alcohol advertising were forbidden.

 The Universal Studios and Woody Woodpecker logos also featured on the nose cone in certain Grands Prix.
 At the Australian Grand Prix, the team promoted the film, Blues Brothers 2000, also featured on the nose cone.

 Later use

-On December 1999, an FW20 was painted in white livery, fitted with a BMW V10 engine and ran on Bridgestone tyres.
+On December 1999, an FW20 was painted in dark blue and white livery, fitted with a BMW V10 engine and ran on Bridgestone tyres.
 The car was test driven by Jörg Müller.